-Figure 28 - Installing Middle Log
+Figure 28 - Installing Middle Log (Picture may vary from actual)

-Place the top left log onto the middle and front logs as shown in Figure 29.
-Make sure to match up the shape on the bottom of the top left log with the notches in the middle and front logs.
+- Place the top left log onto the middle and front logs as shown in Figure 29.
+Make sure to match up the shape on the bottom of the top left log with the notches in the middle and front logs. - 7.
+Final assembly is shown in Figure 30.

-Figure 29 - Installing Top Left Log
+Figure 29 - Installing Top Left Log (Picture may vary from actual)